 It is an offence to disturb Aboriginal objects or places without an AHIP administered under section 90 of the Act.
 In addition, anyone who discovers an Aboriginal object is obliged to report the discovery to the relevant authorities.
-Part 6 of the NP&W Act is administered by Heritage NSW.

 NCOPL is committed to avoiding destruction, damage or defacement of any known Aboriginal objects as defined under the NP&W Act.